 “There is greater than a 90% chance that she is essentially cured,” says Dr. Anderson, “that she won’t develop symptoms and that her scoliosis will stabilize and she’ll be fine.
 To mom’s credit she diagnosed it really early.”
 Dr. Anderson will continue to follow Paige until she is fully grown.

-Tracee says Paige wants to be a doctor–or the President–when she grows up.
-A month after her surgery she turned 8 and, “She is doing great.
+A month after her surgery Paige turned 8.
+“She is doing great.
 She got straight A’s last year,” says mom.
 “Her hair has completely grown back and you can’t see her scar at all.”
+Tracee says Paige now wants to be a doctor–or the President–when she grows up.

 Originally Posted on Aug 29, 2012